 I refuse to weigh myself as many have warned of this in the beginning but let’s just say my skinny jeans are starting to look more like stuffed sausages.
 Jamie better know what she’s talking about…

-There’s quite a few options when it comes to adding protein to pancakes…protein powder, egg whites, cottage cheese, higher protein flours, and greek yogurt just to name a few.
+There’s quite a few options when it comes to adding protein to pancakes, you’ve got:

 These were something like my 4th or 5th attempt playing around with different ingredients and ratios until I was finally satisfied with the flavor, texture and protein content.

-The result is 30g of protein, fluffy enough to be “pancake-y” but dense enough to be filling and the perfect blank slate to top however you want.
+The result is a high protein pancake fluffy enough to be “pancake-y” but dense enough to be filling and the perfect blank slate to top however you want.

 Of course, there’s a little room for some fruit toppings and maple syrup because what pancake stack is complete without that?!